-- Internal only for example, a CU\BASE software feature that has no exposure to the Internet nor direct third-party interactions. - External exposure for example, online or web banking tools, APIs, third-party integrations, etc., where additional security evaluations or components may need to be built into the design, testing, and/or implementation process.
+- Internal only for example, a CUBASE software feature that has no exposure to the Internet nor direct third-party interactions. - External exposure for example, online or web banking tools, APIs, third-party integrations, etc., where additional security evaluations or components may need to be built into the design, testing, and/or implementation process.
+Includes any project that will have an impact on a key PCI (Payment Card Industry) standard area.